keras-team/keras-io/guides/md/writing_quantization_compatible_layers.md

 - `self._kernel` as an INT8 vector of shape `(input_dim,)` (the same shape as
   the original full-precision kernel).
-- `self.scale` as the scalar quantization scale in FP32.
+- `self.scale` as the scalar quantization scale in the layer's compute dtype, which is FP32 in this case.

 ```python